alps-asd/alps-asd.github.io/manuals/1.0/en/tutorial.md

 ### safe

 Viewing related information.
-In HTML, this corresponds to A tags, and in HTTP, to GET.
+In HTML, this corresponds to anchor elements (<a>), and in HTTP, to GET.
 This is a **safe transition** that doesn't change the resource state.
 What changes is the **application state**, i.e., which URL the user is viewing.

 ### idempotent